 #YouAreWelcome Here Scholarship

 The #YouAreWelcomeHere Scholarship recognizes international students who have a vision for enhancing intercultural understanding and have demonstrated leadership skills.
 The University of Minnesota Twin Cities will award two annual, renewable scholarships covering $16,000 per year for four years.
-The scholarship is open to freshmen undergraduate international students of all academic majors and fields of study, and it can be applied to tuition costs.
+The scholarship is open to incoming freshmen undergraduate international students of all academic majors and fields of study, and it can be applied to tuition costs.
 This scholarship cannot be combined with the Global Excellence Scholarship.

 Undergraduate Research Opportunities Scholarship (UROS)